-- ## HDMI source equipment such as media players, video game consoles , PCs, or set-top boxes - M A Gigabit Ethernet network switch with jumbo frame support is required for multi-unit configurations.
-(8K jumbo frames are strongly recommended.) - A Gigabit Ethernet switch with "IGMP snooping" enabled is required for multicast support. - The use of Premium High Speed HDMI cables, and industry standard Cat.6, Cat.6A, or Cat.7 Ethernet cable is highly recommended. - M An active network connection from a switch or router that supports PoE (802.3af) for extension of Dante audio and to power the unit. - 3rd party control software, such as Dante Controller from Audinate, is required to configure and manage audio routes between Dante endpoints.
+- # HDMI receiving equipment such as an HDTV, monitor, or audio amplifier. - Audio receiving equipment such as headphones, an audio amplifier or powered speakers. - A Gigabit Ethernet network switch with jumbo frame support is required for multi-unit configurations.
+(8K jumbo frames are strongly recommended.) - A Gigabit Ethernet switch with "IGMP snooping" enabled is required for multicast support. - The use of Premium High Speed HDMI cables, and industry standard Cat.6, Cat.6A, or Cat.7 Ethernet cable is highly recommended. - An active network connection from a switch or router that supports PoE (802.3af) for extension of Dante audio and to power the unit. - 3rd party control software, such as Dante Controller from Audinate, is required to configure and manage audio routes between Dante endpoints.